shakebugs/shake-docs/docs/react/install/npm.md

 Build and run your project by running `react-native start` command in the terminal.
 Use the `react-native run-android` command to run your app on the Android device.
 Or use the `react-native run-ios` command to run your app on the iOS device.

-This first run will automatically add your app to your [Shake dashboard](https://app.shakebugs.com/) based on your app bundle ID.

 ## Conditional initialization